spacemanspiff2007/HABApp/readme.md

 ```

 # Changelog
+#### 0.30.3 (17.06.2021)
+- add support for custom ca cert for MQTT
+- Scheduler runs only when the rule file has been loaded properly
+- Sync openhab calls raise an error when called from an async context
+- Replaced thread check for asyncio with a contextvar (internal)

 #### 0.30.3 (01.06.2021)
 - Scheduler runs only when the rule file has been loaded properly
 - Replaced thread check for asyncio with a contextvar